Bhashit/bhashit.github.io/_drafts/2014-12-29-on-learning-mathematics.md

 ultimate tool that you can have in your toolbox.
 I prefer not to be the man with only a hammer in his toolbox.

-## Resources
+## What worked for me

 The whole point of writing this post was to convey that it's possible for everyday, run-of-the-mill programmers to learn math.
-Also, I wanted to share some of the resources that found very useful.
+Also, I wanted to share some of the resources that I found very useful.

 ### Strategy